A row of polished 304 stainless steel processing tanks inside an F&B plant

 When should I choose 316L over 304 for a stainless tank?

 Switch from 304 to 316L when chlorides exceed roughly 200 ppm or when the duty involves repeated acid CIP cycles.
-The most common 316L triggers we see in Kenya are whey concentrates, acid wash chemistry in food plants, and any pharmaceutical-adjacent application.
+The most common 316L triggers we see are whey concentrates, acid wash chemistry in food plants, and any pharmaceutical-adjacent application.
 The low-carbon (L) variant resists weld-zone sensitisation during CIP cycling.

 What internal surface finish should I specify for food contact?